solo-io/valet/test/e2e/gloo/two-phased-canary/part2/template.md

 ### Model the services as upstreams in Gloo

-Then we will model echo as an [Upstream](TODO) destination in Gloo:
+Let's model echo as an [Upstream](https://docs.solo.io/gloo/latest/introduction/architecture/concepts/#upstreams) destination in Gloo:

 {{%valet
 workflow: workflow.yaml